The 2010 World Cup took place in South Africa, and made for a memorable tournament as Spain were the deserved winners.

 Messi, Ronaldo, and Suarez might still be playing to a high level, but there’s no escaping the fact that they’re getting older, and won’t last forever.

-It’s likely that the prices of their older collectibles will begin to pick up over the next decade or so, and it’s tough to think of many cheaper options when looking at graded copies.
+It’s likely that the prices of their older collectibles will begin to pick up over the next decade or so.
+It’s tough to think of many cheaper options when looking at graded copies.

-They might not be rare enough for some experienced collectors, but we think it’s a great entry-level investment that you’re extremely unlikely to lose money on.
+They might not be rare enough for some experienced collectors.
+We still think it’s a great entry-level investment that you’re extremely unlikely to lose money on.